polhenarejos/acme_email/README.md

 3. Copy the **entire** subject (with the `ACME: `part included) and paste it to the client terminal.
 4. With the `<token>`you provided, the client will generate the **challenge response**, which has the form `-----BEGIN ACME RESPONSE-----...-----END ACME RESPONSE-----`.
 5. Copy the response and reply the ACME e-mail you received.
 Paste the challenge response in the **top of the message's body** and send it back to the ACME server.

+#### Using IMAP authenticator
+For obtaining an S/MIME certificate with IMAP authenticator.
+With this authenticator, all the procedure is performed automatically.
+IMAP and SMTP clients are created dynamically and the ACME challenge is answered without user intervention.

+For example:

+`python3 cli.py cert --config-dir . --work-dir . --logs-dir . -e address@domain.com --contact contact@anotherdomain.com --imap --login imap_user --password imap_password --host imap.domain.com --ssl --smtp-method STARTTLS --smtp-port smtp_port --smtp-host smtp.domain.com`

+where `address@domain.com` is the e-mail address to certify and `contact@anotherdomain.com` is just the contact address for receiving notifications related with the account.
+Contact address is only used the first time.
+It can be ommitted in subsequent calls.

+This authenticator creates dynamic IMAP and SMTP clients for getting the token from the ACME e-mail, generate the authentication and reply to the ACME server with the ACME response.
+All the process is transparent and smooth to the user.
+Notes:
+1. If no SMTP credentials are provided, IMAP credentials for SMTP client will be used.
+2. This authenticator works for "normal" e-mail accounts.
+It does not work with e-mail providers that have OAuth login (i.e., no GMail).
+3. The ACME message are catched from INBOX.
+It will not work if you have a misconfigured spam filtering or have pre-filtering rules.
+4. In case it does not work, use interactive authenticator.

 If everything goes well, the ACME server will grant your request and will issue a certificate.
 This certificate will be downloaded automatically and the client will put in a PKCS12 container.
 The client also will put the private key in the PKCS12 container.
 The PKCS12 container is a standard object, used for importing public and private keys to the Keychain.
 Often is used by e-mail clients for selecting the S/MIME certificate, used for signature and encryption.